Photos by Lloyd Rothwell, Stadium Journey

 Food & Beverage 3

 This category can be easily summed up as follows; respectable quality and variety, but very expensive.
-The most basic combo of a hot dog (or pie or sausage roll), hot chips and a drink will set you back over $16, a hefty price tag by any measure.
-Individual hot items include the aforementioned hot dogs ($6.20), sausage rolls ($5.20), meat pies ($5.60), and hot chips ($6.20), as well as burritos ($10) and chicken burgers ($9.20).
-Also available are sushi ($14.50), sandwiches, baguettes and salads.
-Beers aren’t cheap either, at $7.90 for a Hahn Super Dry, with wine a similar price.
-Pre mixed spirits are priced at $10.50.
+The most basic combo of a hot dog (or pie or sausage roll), hot chips, and a drink will set you back over $16, a hefty price tag by any measure.
+Individual hot items include the aforementioned hot dogs, sausage rolls ($5, meat pies, hot chips, as well as burritos, and chicken burgers ($9.20).
+Also available are sushi, sandwiches, baguettes, and salads.
+Beers aren’t cheap either, at $7.90 for a Hahn Super Dry, with wine at a similar price.
+Pre-mixed spirits are priced at $10.50.

-My recommendation is certainly to take advantage of this prior to the game, particularly in relation to food.
-As well as fast food there are options covering Thai, Vietnamese, Japanese, Italian and modern Australian.
-Personally I like to enjoy a great steak at Ribs and Rumps (8 Dawn Fraser Ave).
+My recommendation is certainly to take advantage of this before the game, particularly about food.
+As well as fast food there are options covering Thai, Vietnamese, Japanese, Italian, and modern Australian.
+I like to enjoy a great steak at Ribs and Rumps (8 Dawn Fraser Ave).
 It is worth mentioning that Sydney Olympic Park is big and you need to be prepared to walk a bit to find your preferred restaurant as well as from the parking station if you choose to drive.
-You should also check the schedule for the Greater Western Sydney Giants (AFL) for the possibility of a double-header.
+You should also check the schedule for the Greater Western Sydney Giants (AFL) for the possibility of a doubleheader.

 The Dogs have a large and passionate supporter base.
-Club members congregate to the seating area known as “The Kennel.”
-The club represents the south west of the city, traditionally a very multi-cultural area, which is reflected in the fan base.
-Unfortunately Canterbury has had problems with supporters in recent times, particularly with occasional isolated incidents of violence, unruly behaviour, abuse of rival fans and match officials, and setting off flares.
-Be aware that this is a minority of people, and for the most part fans of the Dogs are respectful and well behaved.
+Club members congregate in the seating area known as “The Kennel.”
+The club represents the southwest of the city, traditionally a very multicultural area, which is reflected in the fan base.
+Unfortunately, Canterbury has had problems with supporters in recent times, particularly with occasional isolated incidents of violence, unruly behaviour, abuse of rival fans and match officials, and setting off flares.
+Be aware that this is a minority of people, and for the most part fans of the Dogs are respectful and well-behaved.
 Expect to see plenty of blue and white in the crowd.

 Return on Investment 4